-The contrast between the 1952 Act and the AIA could not be starker.
-The 1952 Act was drafted by an eminent committee of two patent experts: Giles Rich, who later went on to serve 43 years as a patent appeals judge, and Pasquale Joseph Federico, who served as a high ranking official in the PTO.
+of two patent experts: Giles Rich,6 who later went on to serve 43 years as a patent appeals judge, and Pasquale Joseph Federico, who served as a high ranking official in the PTO.
 It was passed by voice vote.
 The 1952 Act is less than half the length of the AIA, but it is more than twice as good.
 The AIA is cluttered with arcane refinements and complex procedures, and it violates the fundamental maxim of legislative reform: if it ain't broke, don't fix it.
-The AIA is in sore need, as former Chief Judge Paul Michel has recently argued, of urgent substantive repair.
+The AIA is in sore need, as former Chief Judge Paul Michel has recently argued,7 of urgent substantive repair.

-At issue in Oil States is the constitutionality of IPR which, as the PTO describes it, "is a trial proceeding conducted at the Board to review the patentability of one or more claims in a patent only on a ground that could be raised under §§ 102 [dealing with novelty and prior art] or 103 [dealing with nonobvious subject matter], and only on the basis of prior art consisting of patents or printed publications."
-These are elaborate trial proceedings before panels of indefinite size appointed by the head of the PTO.
-These decisions render final judgments in these cases, to which appeal may only be had to the Federal Circuit.
-The rules in these cases are different from those which apply in disputes before the Trademark Trial and Appeal Board (TTAB), where as Justice Alito noted in B&B Hardware v.
-Hargis Industries, "after the TTAB [MOU1] decides whether to register the mark, a party can seek review in the U.S. Court of Appeals for the Federal Circuit, or it can file a new action in district court.
+At issue in Oil States is the constitutionality of IPR which, as the PTO describes it:

+[I]s a trial proceeding conducted at the Board to review the patentability of one or more claims in a patent only on a ground that could be raised under §§ 102 [dealing with novelty and prior art] or 103 [dealing with nonobvious subject matter], and only on the basis of prior art consisting of patents or printed publications.8

+[A]fter the TTAB decides whether to register the mark, a party can seek review in the U.S. Court of Appeals for the Federal Circuit, or it can file a new action in district court.
 See 15 U.S.C. § 1071.
-In district court, the parties can conduct additional discovery and the judge resolves registration de novo."
+In district court, the parties can conduct additional discovery and the judge resolves registration de novo.9

+Parties who challenge TTAB decisions may bring their disputes before federal trial courts, thereby benefitting from the separation of powers and preserving the procedural protections guaranteed to them by the Constitution.

-The differences between the PTO and TTAB procedures matter, for in Oil States, IPR took place simultaneously with an infringement action that Oil States brought against Greene Energy in federal district court.
-Nearly one year after Oil States sued Greene Energy in federal district court for patent infringement, Greene petitioned the PTAB for IPR, which was granted.
+In Oil States, IPR took place simultaneously with an infringement action that Oil States brought against Greene Energy in federal district court.
+Nearly one year after Oil States sued

+Greene Energy in federal district court for patent infringement, Greene petitioned the PTAB for IPR, which was granted.
 The federal district court then construed the disputed patent in ways that resolved the claim conclusively in favor of Oil States.
 But in the IPR proceeding, the Board upheld the challenge to the patent on the grounds that its claims had been anticipated in prior art.
-The Board refused to allow Oil States to amend its claims, and Oil States appealed to the Federal Circuit, which affirmed without opinion.
+The Board refused to allow Oil States to amend its claims, and Oil States appealed to the Federal Circuit, which affirmed the Board's decision without opinion.
 The case is now before the Supreme Court to resolve the question of whether a decision made inside the PTO can displace that of a federal district court.